adrian88888888/AHK-Virtual-Desktop-Library/README.md

 Escape::ExitApp
 ```
-# Usefull ideas to use this library(by the community):
+# Usefull ideas to use this library:
 - Go to the next/prev desktop when mouse touches the left/right side of the screen(idea from adrian88888888)
 - Move a window to the next/prev desktop when dragged to the left/right side of the screen(idea from Ciantic)
 - When you go to another desktop and everything is minimized it will automaticaly focus the last minimized(idea from adrian88888888)/todo add link to function